DavidR-21/Scramjet-Engine-Simulation/README.md

-# Scramjet-Engine-Simulation
+# Scramjet Engine Simulation

+This project models the performance of a scramjet engine using Python.

+## Overview
-Python-based scramjet model analyzing thrust and specific fuel consumption under varying conditions
+A computational model was developed to analyze how key parameters influence thrust and specific fuel consumption (SFC).

+## Tools Used
+- Python
+- NumPy
+- Matplotlib

+## Key Features
+- Thrust and SFC calculations
+- Parametric analysis of engine performance
+- Visualization of performance trends

+## Results
+The model demonstrates how variations in inlet conditions and flow properties impact overall engine efficiency.